You Are Not Alone: Production and composition

 "You Are Not Alone" is a pop and R&B ballad about love and isolation.
 The song was written by R. Kelly and produced by Kelly and Jackson.
 Kelly wrote the song after losing close people in his life.
 Kelly was delighted to be able to work with his idol, explaining "I was psyched ...
 I feel I could have done his whole album.
 Not being selfish.
 I was just that geeked about it.
 It was an experience out of this world ...
 It's amazing to know that five years ago I was writing songs in a basement in the ghetto and now I'm writing for Michael Jackson ...
 I'd be a fool not to say it's a dream come true."
 Jackson contacted Kelly to see if he had any material available.
 Kelly forwarded a tape recording of the song and Jackson then agreed to work with Kelly on the piece.
 On the tape sent to Jackson, Kelly sung "You Are Not Alone" mimicking Jackson's vocal style, explaining, "I think I am him.
 I become him.
 I want him to feel that as well."
 Jackson found the interpretation amusing.
 They spent the last week of November 1994 together in the studio working on the track.

 Jackson explained that he instantly liked the song, but listened to it twice before making his final decision.
 Although the song was written by Kelly, Jackson was adamant that the production should be a collaborative effort among the two musicians.
 The tape sent to him had no harmony or modulations, so Jackson added a choir in the final portion and added a sense of climax and structure to the final piece.
-The song is written in the key of B major with the key later in the song changing to D♭ major then E♭ major.
-The song has a tempo of 60 beats per minute, making it one of Jackson's slowest songs.
+Sheet music for "You Are Not Alone" is in the key of B major, with the last two choruses in D-flat major and E-flat major, with a tempo of 60 beats per minute, making it one of Jackson's slowest songs.